 Several schools have begun to use our Three Bridges Design for Learning when introducing Khan Academy.
 This framework balances Personalized Learning, Inquiry-Based Learning, and Direct Instruction.
 The three reinforce one-another, and traditional teachers have a clear path for exploring new methods.

-Ready to Bring Khan Academy into Your Math Class?
+Ready to Personalize Your Math Class?